RIT-EVT/telemetry-database/README.md

 ## Web UI

-This react-strap based website is responsible for gathering all the context relating to the data we gather.<br>
+This react-strap based website is responsible for gathering all context and data relating to the bikes and all events<br>

 Ideally, mechies will just download the files and run it on their computer.
 This includes running both the website and backend api that goes along with it.<br>